-But however well-intentioned it may be, it is often misguided and holds us back from doing things like making positive change, venturing outside our comfort zone, or taking action on something that may seem intimidating.
+And while the mind is well-intentioned in trying to keep you just as you are, it is often misguided and holds you back from doing things like making positive change, venturing outside your comfort zone, or taking action on something that may seem intimidating.

 Your brain needs to make sense of everything in order to help you navigate through this world.
-So, it looks for patterns, which then allows for conditioned responses.
-Because the brain uses so much energy, it relies on having patterns that can be stored as pathways, so that it can react automatically.
+So, it looks for patterns, that, when established, allow for "autopilot" reactions.
+Because the brain uses so much energy, it relies on having programs stored as pathways, so that it can react automatically.

 This is why it can be so challenging to change a habit.
-It has become deeply engrained after doing the action so many times.
-Like a well-travelled path through the woods, it has etched a pattern into the brain.
+Repetition, like a well-travelled path through the woods, has etched an automatic pathway into the brain.

-But habits, even those that turn out to be destructive, are not personal!
+It's so important to note that any habits you have, even those that have turned destructive, even those that you are ashamed or embarrassed of, are not who YOU are.
 They are not character flaws or personality traits.
-It’s simply the brain doing exactly what it is designed to do.
-And will continue to do until we gain a deeper level of insight about what’s truly going on.
+You're not "weak" or "broken" or any other label you or others may have put on you because of your habit.
+It’s simply the mind doing exactly what it is designed to do.
+And will continue to do until we gain a deeper level of insight into what’s truly going on.

-A key strategy in overcoming habits is to learn how to gently and compassionately put some distance between "who you are at your core" and "the thoughts that you have".
-Especially when your thoughts are pushing and encouraging you to continue doing your habit, regardless of the cost to your health and well-being.
-When you gain this distance, it loosens the grip of your thoughts, lessening their believability and minimizing their power over you.
+A key strategy in changing habits is to learn how to gently and compassionately put some distance between "who you are at your core" and "the thoughts that you have".
+Especially when your thinking is pushing and encouraging you to continue doing your habit, regardless of the cost to your health and well-being.

 It’s important to keep in mind that whatever we focus on grows in importance in our minds.
-So, when we are intently focused on our habit, even when we’re trying not to do it, it is still holding our attention.
-“Will I ever be able to stop?
+So, when you are intently focused on your habit, even when you’re trying not to do it, it is still holding your attention.
+“Will I really be able to stop this time?
 “I really shouldn’t do it – I know better!”
 “Why do I keep doing this?!”
 We feed and fuel our habits in this way – with the energy of our attention - and they continue to grow more powerful.

-Habits don’t happen overnight and they usually don’t change overnight.
-But, by building your awareness of what’s going on behind the scenes, and learning concrete ways to move past it, you can be free from the habits that have held you back!
+Habits don’t develop overnight and they usually don’t change overnight.
+But, by building your awareness around how and why your habits developed, and learning concrete ways to move past them, you can be free from the habits that have held you back!

-I’d love to help you move past the habits that have held you back and build new ones that are energizing and empowering!
+I’d love to help you gain clarity around what is driving your habits and guide you in developing a new perspective and forming new habits that are energizing and empowering!